mgoeker/table2itol/README.md

 would yield only a single output file.
 Instead of silently overwriting the earlier ones, the script stops with an informative error message.

+## Frequently asked questions

+#### How can I generate other kinds of visualisation from integer columns?

+For generating distinct kinds of visualisation from distinct integer columns, run the script several times with distinct values of `--conversion`.
+Since the name of each output file is generated from the name of the respective input column *and* the resulting kind of visualisation, nothing of importance will be overwritten (but see the section on name clashes between distinct spreadsheets).

+#### How can I define my own colour vectors?

+For replacing the default colour vectors by other colour vectors, use the `--colour-file` option.
+Its argument must be the name of a file in [YAML](http://yaml.org/) format.
+Names of the colour vectors are optional in such files but increase readability.
+Not all colour vectors need to be defined, only those that should replace default colour vectors.
+Assignment is solely by vector length.